-The .NET API component of the Eduction SDK is available only on Microsoft Windows platforms.
+The .NET API component of the Eduction SDK is available on Microsoft Windows and Linux platforms.
 It includes:

-- The Eduction .NET library (EductionDotNet.dll) and the Eduction C SDK library (edk.dll). - Several .NET code samples that you can compile and execute by using the Eduction SDK.
+- The Eduction .NET library (EductionDotNet.dll) and the Eduction C SDK library (edk.dll on Windows, or libedk.so on Linux). - Several .NET code samples that you can compile and execute by using the Eduction SDK.

-The .NET component targets .NET Standard 1.1 (netstandard 1.1).
+The .NET Eduction SDK package includes versions of the EductionDotNet.dll that target .NET Standard 1.1 (netstandard 1.1) and .NET Standard 2.0 (netstandard 2.0).